sowmya-yalamarthi/HandyHandouts/README.md

 # HandyHandouts

+- The project Handy HandOuts aims at developing a functional computerized system to maintain all the day-to-day activity of books in a library.
+This project has features such as the facility of user login, the ability to view books that are available.

 - We are proposing the technology stack based on JAVA with spring, and the front end with Angular.